rafaelmata357/Data-Science-Udacity/Airbnb/README.md

 - folium

-The Airnbn dataset for Boston can be found [here](https://www.kaggle.com/airbnb/boston) The geojson file for Boston can be forun [here](http://data.insideairbnb.com/united-states/ma/boston/2020-10-24/visualisations/neighbourhoods.geojson)
+The Airnbn dataset for Boston can be found [here](https://www.kaggle.com/airbnb/boston) The geojson file for Boston can be found [here](http://data.insideairbnb.com/united-states/ma/boston/2020-10-24/visualisations/neighbourhoods.geojson)

 The python version used: **3.8**